carl-vbn/numworks-3d-graphics/README.md

 ## Installation
 To install this mod on your calculator, follow the instructions described on NumWorks' [Installing the SDK](https://www.numworks.com/resources/engineering/software/build/) page but clone this repository instead of [`numworks/epsilon`](https://github.com/numworks/epsilon).

-To install this mod alongside another epsilon fork, simply copy the `raymarching` folder from this repository into the `apps`folder of that fork, and flash the OS like you would normally do but make sure to add `raymarching` to the `EPSILON_APPS` variable when compiling.
+To install this mod alongside another epsilon fork, simply copy the `raymarching` folder from this repository's `apps` folder into the `apps` folder of that fork before flashing the OS like you would normally do, and make sure to add `raymarching` to the `EPSILON_APPS` variable when compiling.
 For example:

     make [PLATFORM=device|simulator] EPSILON_APPS='calculation graph code [other_apps] raymarching settings'